BTNeandertha1/BTDiablo/README.md

 - Frozen Orb
    - Added Frozen Armor as a synergy
    - Added Glacial Spike as a synergy
+- Multishot now has full effects for all of its arrows (Procs and CC)
 - ITEMS
 - Astreon's Iron Ward
    - Added Ignore Target's Defense